diagrams/diagrams-doc/doc/manual.rst

 ::

-  cabal install diagrams
+  cabal install diagrams -jN

+where ``N`` is the number of cores you wish to use for compilation.

 The `diagrams`:pkg: package is a convenience wrapper that simply pulls in (by default) four other packages:

-* `diagrams-core`:pkg: (core data
-   type definitions and utilities),
+* `diagrams-core`:pkg: (core data type definitions and utilities),
 * `diagrams-lib`:pkg: (standard primitives and combinators),
 * `diagrams-contrib`:pkg: (user-contributed extensions), and
 * `diagrams-svg`:pkg: (Haskell-native backend generating SVG files).